 Kathy served as President of the United States Professional Tennis Association (USPTA) from 1994-1996 and was inducted to the USPTA's Hall of Fame in 2018.
 In 1995, Kathy was the recipient of The International Tennis Hall of Fame, Educational Merit award.

 Throughout her career, Kathy has trained teaching professionals and has been a featured speaker at national forums and conferences for tennis coaches and professionals.
 She is co-author with her husband Ron of Playing Tennis After 50.
 Kathy is a graduate of the University of Pennsylvania and was inducted into the school's Tennis Hall of Fame in 2017.

 Head Teaching Professionals

-Rita Gladstone will lead programming at the USTA National Campus’ Nemours Family Zone for young players, adult beginning players, and senior adult players.
+Rita Gladstone leads programming at the USTA National Campus’ Nemours Family Zone for young players, adult beginning players, and senior adult players.
 Gladstone is a nationally-recognized USTA trainer and a lead faculty coach of USTA early development camps.
 She is certified by both the Professional Tennis Registry (PTR) and United States Professional Tennis Association (USPTA).
 A former collegiate player and graduate of the University of South Carolina, Gladstone has most recently been the Director, Nike Tennis Camp at Rollins College, and Junior Program Director at Airport Park in Port Orange, FL.

-Tim Pleasant will provide program direction for play and programs for players ages of 11-18 with a focus on increasing participation as well as providing high performance training.
+Tim Pleasant provides program direction for play and programs for players ages of 11-18 with a focus on increasing participation as well as providing high performance training.
 Pleasant had served twenty years as a teaching professional and five years as a collegiate coach for both men and women at Bethune-Cookman University in Daytona Beach, Florida.
 A graduate of Eastern Kentucky University, he is certified by USPTA is a member of the American Tennis Association.
 Pleasant served head tennis professional at the Trails Racquet Club, Ormond Beach, Fla, and as Director, Junior Tennis Academy, Rock Hills Tennis Center, S.C.